gecio/gecio.github.io/docs/_optimist/guided_tour/step11/index.en.md

 ## Router

-Now that the subnet has been created, you add it to the router.
+Now that the subnet has been created, it can be added to the router.

 To do so, execute the following command: